Size and Location Class 9 Notes Geography Chapter 1 - PDF Download

 Q5.
 What is the history behind India’s land routes?

-Although we pride ourselves on the robust naval network we have built, India’s land routes hold a very rich history.
-Indians have grown up listening to stories of courageous men who made their way across the passes in the mountains.
-It was these land routes that aided the exchange of ideas and goods long before travel across water was even considered.
-Trade flourished because of these land routes and Indians were able to communicate with other parts of the world.
+Ans: Although we are proud of our formidable naval network, India's land routes have a very rich history.
+Indians have grown up hearing legends of brave heroes who made their way through mountain passes.
+Even before water travel was even envisaged, it was these land routes that helped the flow of ideas and products.
+Because of these land routes, trade developed, and Indians were able to contact with people all over the world.

 Q6.
 Why do we have a set Indian Standard Time?